Keeping Our Children Safe

 - All visitors, with the exception of inspectors and school improvement partners are escorted around the school.

-- DSL is Martyn Nash, Head of Residential Care
+- Our Lead DSL is Martyn Nash, Head of Residential Care

 - Our safeguarding team meets fortnightly, ensuring we have a platform to share learning, best practice and standardise and moderate our systems and processes.

-- We have a team of 4 qualified Positive Behaviour Management instructors
+- We have a team of 3 qualified Positive Behaviour Management instructors and two practitioners.

 - All interventions are fully documented and reviewed, changes in practice and approach are based on this evidence base.